Grade Level: 10 (9-12)

 Note: Expendable costs are estimated at $6 per group.
 All other "start-up" non-expendable material costs are for reusable items shared by the class, such as the laparoscopic tools, microscope camera, and supplies to build the surgical trainer, and comes to ~$266.

 Tips for obtaining laparoscopic tools: Do a browser search with the terms: buy used laparoscopic tools.
-Or from the ebay "endoscopy & laparoscopy" category at http://www.ebay.com/sch/Endoscopy-Laparoscopy-/99998/i.html, separately search for "grasper" and "scissors" to find the tools for ~$50 each.
+Or from the ebay "endoscopy & laparoscopy" category at https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2499334.m570.l1312&_nkw=endoscopy+%26+laparoscopy&_sacat=184518, separately search for "grasper" and "scissors" to find the tools for ~$50 each.
 From the main ebay website, the path is: business and industrial > healthcare, lab, and life science > medical equipment > endoscopy & laparoscopy.
 If you run into a medical equipment disclaimer, just go ahead and make the purchase.
-Example cutter on ebay.
-Example grasper at ebay.

 Laparoscopic surgery (see Figure 1) is a surgical technique in which operations in the abdomen are performed through small incisions made in the abdominal or pelvic cavities.
 A trocar creates these incisions in the abdomen and provides a sealed conduit, using the cannula, for various instruments used to perform the surgery (see Figure 2).
 Typically, three incisions are made during each surgery: one for a laparoscope and two dedicated ports for the surgical instruments.
 The laparoscope consists of a telescopic lens system that is connected to an ex vivo video camera.
 Light is usually provided by a powerful bulb and is piped into the abdominal cavity via a fiber optic or gel cable.
 The abdomen is insufflated with carbon dioxide gas to create a region large enough to work in and view.